jhap1982/giveituruguay/2011/2011-11-19 - LG Arena, Birmingham, England/README.md

 ## Setlist

-Setlist
-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Scar Tissue
+3. Scar Tissue
-Can't Stop
+4. Can't Stop
-The Adventures of Rain Dance Maggie
+5. The Adventures of Rain Dance Maggie
-Parallel Universe
+6. Parallel Universe
-Hard to Concentrate
+7. Hard to Concentrate
-Look Around
+8. Look Around
-I Like Dirt
+9. I Like Dirt
-Universally Speaking
+10. Universally Speaking
-Goodbye Hooray
+11. Goodbye Hooray
-Under the Bridge
+12. Under the Bridge
-Higher Ground
+13. Higher Ground
-Californication
+14. Californication
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Around the World
+17. Around the World
-Everybody Knows This Is Nowhere
+18. Everybody Knows This Is Nowhere
-Give It Away
+19. Give It Away
-Outro Jam
+20. Outro Jam

 ## Notes